arturoherrero/dotfiles/README.md

 # $HOME sweet ~/

-Common shell stuff, dotfiles and little utilities.
+Personal development setup with shell configurations, dotfiles, and utilities.

-All the dotfiles in ~/$HOME are symbolic links with the corresponding file to this repository.
-Therefore, I can now modify the files directly in this repository and the changes will be applied to the system.
+The dotfiles are symlinked from this repository to the home directory, so the changes here automatically apply to the system.

 ![GitHub <-> dotfiles <- ~/$HOME](images/github-dotfiles-home.jpg)

-## Basic
+## Before starting

-Scaled display: System Preferences -> Displays.
+* Scaled display: System Preferences -> Displays.
+* SSH setup: Copy `~/.ssh/config` and private keys.

 ## Prerequisites